 - Yoga for mental stability and inner exploration

 - Yoga Therapy is treating a person that has challenges.
 These challenges may be physical, mental, emotional, energetic or/and spiritual.
 Specific techniques and principles of yoga & ayurveda are used to develop an individualized course of treatment to assist the individual.
 Although treatments vary considerably, usually there is a practice that the individual takes home to “take/apply” for specific period.
 The practice will vary according to individual constitution, level of the problems, life style, ability, likes & dislikes, spiritual beliefs, and many more variables.
 The treatments/practice always requires some sort of action which may include some adapted movements/positions, breathing, sound work, meditations, lifestyle changes, application of philosophical principles.
 Practices are always within the capability of the individual and by mutual agreement.

-We often organize workshops to develop philosophical knowledge directly applied to day-to-day living and explore deeper aspects of the practice at different levels, usually with a variety of techniques.
+I often organize workshops to develop philosophical knowledge directly applied to day-to-day living and explore deeper aspects of the practice at different levels, with a variety of techniques.